-UUCF and the UU Congregation of Sterling (UUCS) are co-sponsoring a refugee family in 2016 as part of Lutheran Social Services (LSS) of the National Capital Area Refugee Resettlement Program.
-The family from Afghanistan – a widow and her two children, ages 13 and 10 – moved into their new home in October 2016.
+UUCF and the UU Congregation of Sterling (UUCS) are co-sponsoring a refugee family in 2016-17 as part of Lutheran Social Services (LSS) of the National Capital Area Refugee Resettlement Program.
+The family from Afghanistan – a widow and her two children, ages 13 and 10 – moved into their new apartment in October 2016.

 More than 50 volunteers have signed up to provide goods or help the family in a variety of ways.
 Please contact the team leaders below to volunteer your time and support.